rush86999/atomic/README.md

 ```

-#### Benefits of Self Hosted
-- Privacy enabled by default
-- Customizable - adjust any parameters to make it work to your requirements

-### Cloud Hosted Atomic
-- Prioritized version
-- Full customer support & bug fixes
-- Road map
-  - SSO for teams
-  - Microsoft Outlook Calendar integration
-  - ChatGPT integration for Premium version

 ### Customize Atomic for your team on your cloud
 - Same level of support & features as cloud hosted version